Revised 2021 Toyota Camry starts from £32,260

 The Camry has undergone a minor styling update for 2021, with the main changes focusing on the front of the car.
-It now features a slimmer front grille with gloss black plastic slats either side of the front badge.
+It now features a slimmer front grille and new gloss black plastic slats either side of the front badge.
 The alterations to the front bumper are restricted to restyled side air intakes that are marked out by a more prominent chrome trim piece.
 At the back, the rear light clusters have been redesigned.

-The new car also gets a significant technology upgrade over the old model, with a larger dash-mounted nine-inch infotainment touchscreen replacing the integrated unit in the old car.
+The updated Camry gets a couple of significant technology upgrades over the old model, with a new infotainment touchscreen replacing the integrated unit in the old car.
 According to Toyota, the new system is faster and more responsive to user inputs than before thanks to improved software.
 Apple CarPlay and Android Auto are fitted as standard.

-The new Camry features Toyota’s latest Safety Sense technology suite.
+Every version of the new car now features Toyota’s latest Safety Sense technology suite.
 This includes intelligent adaptive cruise control, which works with road sign assist to automatically match the car’s speed to speed limit signs.
 It also gets Lane Trace Assist, which helps to keep the car in the centre of a lane when driving.
 Intersection Turn Assist also features, which is capable of spotting pedestrians or oncoming traffic when turning at a junction.

 The entry-level Design model has leather-trimmed seats, a seven-inch infotainment touchscreen, sat nav and dual-zone automatic air conditioning.
 Front and rear parking sensors, LED headlights and daytime running lights, and 17-inch alloy wheels are also standard.
 Prices for the Camry in Design trim start at £32,260.